rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 In Chapter 7, we covered how to organize our code into modules with the `mod` keyword, how to make items public with the `pub` keyword, and how to bring items into a scope with the `use` keyword.
-The structure that makes sense to you while you're developing a crate may not be very convenient for your users, however.
-You may wish to organize your structs in a hierarchy containing multiple levels, but people that want to use a type you've defined deep in the hierarchy might have trouble finding out that those types exist.
+The structure that makes sense to you while you’re developing a crate may not be very convenient for your users, however.
+You may wish to organize your structs in a hierarchy containing multiple levels, but people that want to use a type you’ve defined deep in the hierarchy might have trouble finding out that those types exist.
 They might also be annoyed at having to type `use my_crate::some_module::another_module::UsefulType;` rather than `use